Patra3/PM-Plugins/README.md

 # PM-Plugins
-A collection of PocketMine plugins - made by @HotFireyDeath.
+A collection of my PocketMine plugins.